RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 ## Chapter 20

 <sup>1</sup> And after the uproar was ceased, Paul called unto [him] the disciples, and embraced [them], and departed for to go into Macedonia.
-<sup>2</sup> And when he had gone over those parts, and had given them much exhortation , he came into Greece,
+<sup>2</sup> And when he had gone over those parts, and had given them much exhortation, he came into Greece,
 <sup>3</sup> And [there] abode three months.
 And when the Jews laid wait for him, as he was about to sail into Syria, he purposed to return through Macedonia.
 <sup>4</sup> And there accompanied him into Asia Sopater of Berea; and of the Thessalonians, Aristarchus and Secundus; and Gaius of Derbe, and Timotheus; and of Asia, Tychicus and Trophimus.
 <sup>5</sup> These going before tarried for us at Troas.